What Is Skin Testing for Allergies?

 What is skin testing for allergies?

-With a skin test, an allergist can check for these kinds of allergies:
+With a skin prick test, an allergist can check for many kinds of allergies, such as:

-- environmental, such as mold, pet dander, or tree pollen
+- environmental, such as mold, dust mites, pet dander, or pollen

 - food, such as peanuts or eggs